Please read below for our full

 When a Carer does not accept a contract from a client, and that contract has been paid for by the client, The Live in Care Company will refund the client fully within 3 working days, and the contract will be cancelled.

 All payments for work completed must be made via The Live in Care Company; attempts to pay outside of The Live in Care Company will lead to sanctions not limited to immediate account suspension.
 Any offers to pay outside of The Live in Care Company made by either party must be reported to The Live in Care Company immediately.

-If a client chooses to engage a Carer directly and thus stop using the services provided by The Live in Care Company, the client will be required to pay The Live in Care Company an upfront, non-refundable fee equivalent to 1/12th of the Carer’s annual payment.
+If a client chooses to engage a Carer directly and thus stop using the services provided by The Live in Care Company, the client will be required to pay The Live in Care Company an upfront, non-refundable fee equivalent to 4 weeks of care and commission fees.

 Hourly and Daily Carer rates